kthblmfld/angularjs-from-scripts/README.md

 Demonstrates scope sharing between controllers using 3 controllers, each having a reference to a shared service.

-### History section - sibling and nested scopes
+### History section - sibling vs. nested scopes
-Illustrates the relationship between scope, controllers, and the dom.
+Illustrates the relationship between scope, controllers, the dom, and scope inheritance.
+'waltevents' are set on WaltsHistoryController and MonthEventsController, but not on DayEventsController.
+The waltHistory view renders out all of the waltevents in sibling and nested dom elements.

 6-directive
 -----------